gregory-ledenev/LangChain4j-EasyWorkflow/README.md

         workflowDebugger);
 ```

 If an agent requires multiple arguments, they are presented in a form layout for easier input.
-To customize form - use `@PlaygroundParam` annotation, where you can specify how each agent's method parameter should be rendered, its description, value choices etc.
+To customize form - use `@PlaygroundParam` annotation, where you can specify how each agent's method parameter should be rendered, its description, value choices, etc.
 ```java
 public interface NovelCreator extends AgenticScopeOwner {
     @Agent(outputName = "story")